omahs/filefilego/README.md

 ### Features

-FileFileGo combines the strength of Usenet, Blockchain/Cryptocurrency, DHT and some innovations behind Torrent to form a decentralized network that can't be censored and taken down by ISPs.
+FileFileGo combines the strength of Usenet, Blockchain/Cryptocurrency, DHT and innovations behind BitTorrent to form a decentralized network that can't be censored and taken down by ISPs.

 - Blockchain-based for indexing, tracking, and other network metadata and logic.
 - Encrypted traffic to prevent ISPs and other third parties from traffic inspection.
 - Privacy-first design, to relay traffic through a set of intermediate peers.
 - The peer-to-Peer design which replicates the state of the network on each full-node.
 - Native cryptocurrency to work as the "fuel" of the network.
-- Extremely low transaction fees compared to Ethereum/Bitcoin.
+- Extremely low and conditional transaction fees compared to Ethereum/Bitcoin.
 - Dynamic block size.
 - Block-time of 10 seconds.
 - RPC interface to build DApps.